mav-rik/not-sap/packages/odata/README.md

 ### Using the Vite Plugin

-The package ships with `notSapODataVitePlugin` (`import notSapODataVitePlugin from 'notsapodata/vite'`).
-The plugin fetches metadata (or uses a provided XML string), generates strongly-typed models and writes them to `src/.odata.types.ts` by default.
+Import `notSapODataVitePlugin` from `notsapodata/vite`.
+The plugin fetches metadata and generates typed models to `src/.odata.types.ts`.

 #### Minimal Example - Fetching Metadata from Service